2020 entry testing issues

 Could you please explain the process that I would need to go through in order to appeal the decision for my child?

-If you feel that there are exceptional reasons for your child not qualifying, the next steps to take following receipt of your child’s results are detailed on the Bucks County Council website.
+If you feel that there are exceptional reasons for your child not qualifying, the next steps to take following receipt of your child’s results are detailed on the Bucks Council website.

 What are the key dates for 2021 entry?